mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 rule `c · base^(c-1) · base'`.
 When instead the *base* is free of `x` (`2^x`, `a^sin(x)`), we use the exponential rule `base^expo · log(base) ·
 expo'`.
-When *both* base and exponent mention `x` (`x^x`), differentiation is genuinely harder and the honest answer is `NotImplementedError` — a decision we will see echoed in the integrator.
+When *both* base and exponent mention `x` (`x^x`), differentiation is genuinely harder and the honest answer is `NotImplementedError`, a decision we will see echoed in the integrator.
 The guard `expo[1].denominator == 1` inside `simplify` guarantees that `2^3` (an integer exponent) collapses numerically, while `2^x` stays symbolic so the `log(2)`